mgrand/smileyVars/smiley-vars/README.md

 based on the type of value when there is no formatter specified.

 **Applies to Java Types** shows the Java types that the formatter can be used with.
-Note that some of thes types are abstract classes of interfaces that are extended or implemented by many concret classes.
+Note that some of these types are abstract classes of interfaces that are extended or implemented by many concrete classes.
 For example, `Number` is extended by `BigDecimal`, `Double`, `Integer` and other classes that represent numeric values. `TemporalAccessor` is implemented by `Instant`, `LocalDateTime`, `Year` and other classes that represent points in time.